 Paragraph 10 of FA 2003 Schedule 15 applies where a partner or person connected with a partner transfers a chargeable interest to the partnership.
 The chargeable consideration is computed under paragraph 11 (which incorporates paragraph 12) as MV × (1 − SLP), where MV is the market value of the chargeable interest and SLP is the sum of the lower proportions computed under paragraph 12.
 Paragraph 11 also handles cases where the consideration includes rent (rent reduced by the relevant chargeable proportion).

-Paragraph 13 was repealed by Finance Act 2007 (it covered an interim treatment that is now consolidated into paragraphs 10 to 12).
-Sessions writing on Schedule 15 mechanics should ignore practitioner content that cites paragraph 13 as live text; it has been historical for nearly twenty years.
+Paragraph 13 was repealed by Finance Act 2007 (it covered an interim treatment now consolidated into paragraphs 10 to 12).
+If you see older practitioner content citing paragraph 13 as live text, ignore it; it has been historical for nearly twenty years.

 Paragraph 18 mirrors paragraph 10 for transfers OUT of the partnership to a partner or connected person.
-The chargeable consideration formula is the same MV × (1 − SLP), with the SLP calculation operating analogously to paragraph 12 but with the partner-and-connected-person test applied to the recipient of the chargeable interest rather than the transferor.
-For the partnership-incorporation case, where the recipient is a limited company controlled by the partners, paragraph 18 is the operative provision and the SLP analysis pairs the company with the partners as corresponding parties.
-The Mawell-Estate worked example below uses paragraph 18 mechanics.
+The chargeable consideration formula is the same MV × (1 − SLP), with the SLP calculation operating analogously to paragraph 12 but with the partner-and-connected-person test applied to whoever receives the chargeable interest rather than to whoever transfers it out.
+For your partnership-incorporation, where a limited company controlled by the partners takes the property, paragraph 18 is the operative provision and the SLP analysis pairs the company with the partners as corresponding parties.
+The Mawell-Estate worked example runs on paragraph 18 mechanics.

 The sum-of-lower-proportions: paragraph 12 in five steps